damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Behavioral model/README.md

 <details>
   <summary>Click to see the guideline!</summary>

-- **Definition:** *A simulation model enables the designers to test whether the design specifications are met by performing computer simulations rather than experiments on the physical prototype.It promises a more comprehensive exploration of design alternatives and a better-performing final design.*
+- **Definition:** *A simulation model enables the designers to test whether the design specifications are met by performing computer simulations rather than experiments on the physical prototype.
+It promises a more comprehensive exploration of design alternatives and a better-performing final design.*

  ```